accosmin-org/libnano/docs/linprog.md

 std::cout << std::fixed << std::setprecision(12) << "solution: x=" << solution.m_x.transpose() << std::endl;
 ```

-Note that typically the solution is found with 8-10 decimals in less than 10 iterations.
-Convergence can be checked by calling `solution.converged()` and if this is not the case then the problem is unfeasible.
+The solver has overloads for all supported non-standard formulations described above and it is configurable.
+In particular the parameters `eta0` and `etaP` control how much to move at each step towards the solution of the KKT linear system of equations.
+Often taking smaller steps results in more accurate solutions at the cost of more iterations.

-Note that the solver has overloads for all supported non-standard formulations.
+Note that typically the solution is found with 8-10 decimals in less than 10 iterations with the default settings.
+Convergence can be checked by calling `solution.converged()` and if this is not the case then the problem is most likely unfeasible.